aaaven/Image-Processing-Fall2017/lab04_Image_Compression/eee412_lab04.md

 | 011  | 011  | 011  | 011 | 011 | 011 | 011 | 011 | 011 | 011 | 011 | 011 | 011 | 011 | 011 | 011 |

 ### **Observation and conclusion:**
+Huffman compression method is a lossless compression algorithm, which makes use of coding redundancy.
+This method is one kind of variable-length coding.
+It assigns more bits to lower frequency and less to higher frequency.
+Huffman algorithm would build different Huffman trees and produce the corresponding dictionaries and assign code to each pixel value repectively.
+When decompressing the image, algorithm also uses Huffman dictionary to find the corresponding pixel values.
+Comparing im and imo, it’s clear that input im is fully recovered with no loss, which cofirms huffman code could reduce file size and able to recover source fully after decompression.

 ## Task 02: Image Compression
 ### Image compression function design: